On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Conclusion and Further Research

 \section{Conclusion and Further Research}

-We initiated the study of the parameterized complexity of the \textsc{Connected Flow} problem and showed that the problem behaves very differently when parameterized with the number of demand vertices, and the size of the vertex cover and treewidth of the input graph.
+We initiated the study of the parameterized complexity of the \textsc{Connected Flow} problem and showed that the problem behaves very differently when parameterized by the number of demand vertices, the size of the vertex cover of the graph, or treewidth of the input graph.

-While we essentially settled the complexity of the various variants of the problem parameterized by the number of demands and treewidth, we still leave open the following questions for the vertex cover parameterization:
+While we essentially settled the complexity of the variants of the problem parameterized by the number of demands or by the treewidth, we still leave the following questions open for the vertex cover parameterization:

-Can \textsc{Connected Flow} be solved in $\Os(c^{\Oh(k)})$ time?
+Can \textsc{Connected Flow} be solved in $\Os(c^{\Oh(k)})$ time, with $c$ a constant and $k$ the size of the vertex cover of the input graph?
 Such an algorithm would be a strong generalization of the algorithms from~\cite{BergerKMV20,kowalik_et_al:LIPIcs:2020:12932}.
 While we believe our approach from Theorem~\ref{thm:XFPT} makes significant progress towards solving this question affirmatively, it seems that non-trivial ideas are required.

-Does \textsc{Connected Flow} admit a kernel polynomial in $k$?
-Since it generally seems that especially the capacities can make the problem a lot harder.
+Does \textsc{Connected Flow} admit a kernel polynomial in $k$ where $k$ is the size of the vertex cover if the input graph?
+It seems that especially the capacities can make the problem a lot harder.
 It would be interesting to see if our arguments for Theorem~\ref{thm:Xkernel} can be extended to kernelize this more general problem as well.